NomicFoundation/hardhat/docs/tutorial/setting-up-the-environment.md

 # 1. Setting up the environment

-Most Ethereum libraries and tools are written in JavaScript, and so is **Buidler**.
+Most Ethereum libraries and tools are written in JavaScript, and so is **Hardhat**.
 If you're not familiar with Node.js, it's a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's the most popular solution to run JavaScript outside of a web browser and **Buidler** is built on top of it.
+It's the most popular solution to run JavaScript outside of a web browser and **Hardhat** is built on top of it.

 ## Installing Node.js